f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab07.rst

 .. image:: ../images/image12.png

-- Click :red:`Add` to create a new service chain containing all of the security services.
+- Click :guilabel:`Add` to create a new service chain containing all of the security services.

   - **Name** - provide a unique name to this service